 How to practice swimming drills

 The key to successfully learn the different drills is to practice them patiently in the suggested order.
-It will often take a couple of swim sessions to be able to correctly execute a new drill.
+It will often take a couple of swim sessions to be able to execute a new drill correctly.

-This means it should take a couple of weeks to master the sequence of drills for each swim stroke.
-Nevertheless, you should quickly feel that your swimming technique improves once you begin to integrate the practice of drills into your workouts.
+This means it should take a couple of weeks to master the sequence of drills specific for a swim stroke.
+Nevertheless, you should quickly feel that your swimming technique improves once you add the practice of drills into your workouts.

-This gives the body time to adapt between each swim session.
-You should notice that rehearsing a drill becomes easier and easier with each new swim session, as the body has adapted.
-Finally you are ready to move to the next drill.
+This gives the body time to adapt between swim sessions.
+You should notice that rehearsing a drill becomes easier with each new swim session, as the body has adapted.
+Finally, you are ready to move to the next drill.

 You can also work on more than one swim stroke at a time so that you progress simultaneously with several swim strokes.
 The most important thing is that you take your time and enjoy the process of steady improvement made possible through purposeful and relaxed practice.